-SAIT worked with D2L to analyze student and faculty engagement with Brightspace and set a benchmark for measuring ongoing efforts to boost adoption.
+SAIT worked with D2L to analyze engagement with Brightspace and set a benchmark for measuring ongoing efforts to boost adoption.
 By creating a successful faculty community of practice and improving integration between Brightspace and other systems, SAIT has seen measurable improvements in use of the platform-contributing to improved student outcomes.